dashingshree6/Cloud-Management-App/README.md

 # Cloud-Management-App

 ## It is a management app created with the help of latest technologies.
-## In this app, the modern CSS framework
+## In this app, the modern CSS framework Tailwind-CSS